The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/middleburg-heights-oh-6920-w-130th-st.md

 ### Pizza Time Theater

-The Middleburg Heights Pizza Time Theatre opened in May 1981 with a {{< wiki-link "Cyberamics Balcony Stage" >}} Unfortunately there is one photo of it but no videos exist of this location as a PTT.
+The Middleburg Heights Pizza Time Theatre opened in May 1981 with a [Cyberamics Balcony Stage] Unfortunately there is one photo of it but no videos exist of this location as a PTT.
 The location would end up closing in 1986.

 ### Marc's Funtime

 The location was purchased by Marc Glassman, owner of the Marc's Grocery Store chain, and converted to the first Marc's Funtime Pizza Palace.
 The new location opened in 1987, keeping the original balcony stage, flag wavers, and band board, but retrofitting the Pizza Time Players to the 'Marc's Funtime Band'.
-The location also featured a {{< wiki-link "Click Murray D Bird (Animatronic)" >}} animatronic from ShowBiz Pizza Place.
+The location also featured a [Click Murray D Bird (Animatronic)] animatronic from ShowBiz Pizza Place.

 ### Closure